Regulation

 Solution

-• Solution directly aligned with the response to the problem
+• Solution directly aligned with the problem

 • Consideration of alternative solutions